atakanaltok/atakanaltok/README.md

 ### What am I doing?

-I am discovering the programming space: learning about projects, businesses, and see how people create value using code
+I am discovering the programming space: learning about projects, businesses, and seeing how people create value using code

 <br>